 Scalable for Different Phases of the Buyer’s Journey

 Pieces of quality content in the hands of the right marketing professional can be revived and reused again.
 Videos and infographics that attract viewers who are at the early stages of the buyer’s journey can be combined, modified and re-purposed as webinars that can move more qualified leads to the next stage in the sales funnel.
-One can also compile a series of blog posts into an ebook that can be used as a free download for existing leads.
+One can also compile a series of blog posts into an ebook that can be used as a free download for existing leads, into a flip book for an interactive online experience.

 Establishes Expertise